wg4568/spritescript/README.md

 Ahdib2xkIDMycHggQ29taWMgU2FucyBNUwdXaWxsaWFtAAAAAAAnAAAANEMAAAA0QwAAADRDAAAAgD8UAAAAoEAPLAAAAAAAAAAAoMEAAABwwgAAACBCHTAxAAAAf0MAAAAAAAAAAAAAAAAAgD8ULAAAAAAAAAAAAAAAAAAgQgAAAAAAANsPSUAAAAAAQAUcMDEAAAAAAAAAAIC/BScAAAAAABkAAAAAQA8AAACAPwAAAIA/KwAAAADABgAAAIxCIyQ=
 ```

 This blob encapsulates the entire instruction set.
+Note how it could be easily transmitted or stored over the network either as raw binary or in a string format.
 Load up a canvas object in JavaScript and do the following:

 ```javascript
 var sprite = SpriteScript.FromBase64("...");